Cornell-MAE-UG/fa25-portfolio-TJBosh/_projects/ENGRD2210 Engine.md

 $$
 {% endraw %}

-that is, the work produced by a cycle of work divided by the heat added during this cycle.
+That is, the work produced by a cycle of work divided by the heat added during this cycle.

 To calculate the amount of heat inputted, we analyze the fuel used for the engine and its lower heating value (LHV).
 For unleaded gasoline, the typical LHV is 12.2 kWh/kg or 43.92 MJ/kg.
 Baja SAE rules state all competition vehicles must use Pyrotect Part Number SFC100 as a fuel tank.
 The dimensions of the fuel tank are shown in the drawing (8.00 in ⌀ x 7.94 in).
 When full, the volume of fuel inside the tank is given by